jdarling/MongoMQ/readme.md

 Sets up a listener for a specific message type.

 Params:
-* msgType - The message type to listen for
+* msgType - The message type to listen for can be a string or a regular expression
 * passive - If true will not mark the message as handled when a message is consumed from the queue
 * options - additional options that can be passed
 * handler(err, messageContents, next) - Use next() to look for another message in the queue, don't call next() if you only want a one time listener